-Finally, Spy bots are... not entirely implemented, and rightly so, as they are the class with a difficulty curve so steep it counts as a cliff but also extremely dangerous.
 They know how to sap, how to disguise, how to backstab, and how to use their revolver.
-In theory they should be able to operate loosely as their class profile dictates (the inability to cloak is of course an issue).
+In theory, they should be able to operate loosely as their class profile dictates (though the inability to cloak is obviously an issue).
 In practice, Spies will sit in the spawn room as often as Snipers, if not more, wearing a mask but not actually moving.
 They also prone to spoiling their Paper-Thin Disguise, but that is simply because being convincing is difficult when they cannot attack.
 They also have very odd backstab usage rules, in that they will sometimes skip an obvious stab in favor of shooting, and sometimes forget that they have a knife at all.

 These are lampshaded in the Team Service AnnouncementFake Players.
 All the bots can be told apart by their frequent idiocy, such as running into walls, not seeking health when weak, and using the wrong weapons for the wrong situation.
 The vid intends to educate about "bot servers" that fake having people in the server, thus attracting more actual players, by having bots play using fake Steam accounts (rather than the server-based bots they're supposed to use, which stopped counting toward the player count displayed on the server list shortly after bots became available).

-And let's not forget Elvis in the Single Player Campaign.
-While he can be helpful at times and can always pinpoint cloaked enemies, if he gets himself killed then you have to start the entire level all over again.
-Can be especially bad on Attack Ship, where he simply stands out in the open and fires while the enemies fire back and charge at him.
+Then there's Elvis in the Single-Player Campaign.
+While he can be helpful at times and can always pinpoint cloaked enemies, if he gets himself killed, then you have to start the entire level all over again.
+This can be especially bad on Attack Ship, where he simply stands out in the open and fires while the enemies fire back and charge at him.
 It can be a struggle to keep him alive for the entire level, sometimes you'll have to charge in ahead of him and take the enemies out before he gets too close.
-Luckily he isn't in too many missions.
+Luckily, he isn't in too many missions.

-It can be bad in the original game as well.
-If you somehow manage to lure a merc into the water he'll just stand there, trying to fire his jammed gun (even if he's only knee-deep).
-You can pretty much keep throwing rocks at him until you get bored, and then leave him behind.
+In the original game, if you somehow manage to lure a merc into the water, he'll just stand there, trying to fire his jammed gun (even if he's only knee-deep).
+You can keep throwing rocks at him until you get bored, and then leave him behind.

 The AI controlling the wild animals you sometimes see isn't too bright either.
 If you park a car in just the right way, a fleeing gazelle will charge headlong into it and collapse, dead, upon making good friends with the stationary bumper.